 Lakefront Family Dentistry Provides Quality Dental Care You Deserve

 Patients who trust their oral care to us receive unparalleled service, focusing on total patient comfort.
 Our state-of-the-art facility was designed your comfort in mind.
 We proudly house premium quality furniture and stylish décor intended to create a calm, inviting atmosphere for all who visit.

 Lakefront Family Dentistry is one of the few dental facilities in Riverside County to invest in the latest, technologically advanced equipment.
 Dr. Phillipe and Dr. Hauser are fully qualified and well-experienced providers of same-day cosmetic restoration procedures.

 Using the revolutionary CEREC system, our dentists use computer assisted software and manufacturing equipment to generate digital mouth impressions.
 The virtual images are used to help design perfect and flawless porcelain crowns, veneers and bridges…while the patient waits!

-If You Need any Restorative Work, Dr. Hauser and Dr. Kanter have been Using the Advanced CEREC System
+If You Need any Restorative Work, Dr. Phillipe and Dr. Hauser have been Using the Advanced CEREC System

 for 15 Years, which Means You Can Get New Crowns or Veneers in Just One Visit.

-Trust Lakefront Family Dentistry for your periodontal treatment care needs and many other advanced cosmetic restoration procedures.
+Trust Lakefront Family Dentistry for your gingivitis and periodontal disease needs, as well as and many other advanced cosmetic restoration procedures.
 Please call (951) 244-9495 and schedule an appointment with the leading dentist in Riverside County, or make an appointment online with us today!